Spain's banks lay groundwork for post-COVID consumer spending boom

 But, as they struggle to earn money elsewhere in a low-interest environment, several banks are targeting consumer lending as a growth area.

-Caixabank (CABK.MC), Spain's biggest domestic lender by assets, began offering six million of its customers pre-approved credit in May, and Santander (SAN.MC) has made similar offers worth 90 billion euros ($106 billion).
+Caixabank, Spain’s biggest domestic lender by assets, began offering six million of its customers pre-approved credit in May, and Santander has made similar offers worth 90 billion euros ($106 billion).

 Marketed as “MyDreams”, Caixabank’s programme is designed for purchases of electronics, household appliances or refurbishment projects and carries yields of up to 11.5%.
 The bank expects it to be one of its main earnings drivers in 2021.